ranyitz/rules-manager/README.md

 A Promise that resolves to an object with:

 - `success`: Whether the operation was successful
-- `error`: Error message if the operation failed
+- `error`: Error object if the operation failed
 - `installedRuleCount`: Number of rules installed

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to open an issue or submit a Pull Request.

 ## Development